top of page

 Everyone should get the opportunity to share the work on the front of the group.
 At the front it can be windy and much harder work than in the bunch.

-When you get to the front, initially maintain the same speed as the people before you.
-Don’t surge away – the guys or girls on the front before you may be tired after their turn and need a chance to get to get their breath.
-Attempt to keep a constant effort as the road goes up or down (this no longer means a constant speed!).
-As a guide, your turn on the front should be about 5-10 minutes, but less if you need to take a break.
+When you get to the front, maintain the same speed as the people before you i.e. don’t surge away – the guys or girls on the front before you may be tired after their turn and need a chance to catch their breath.
+Attempt to keep a constant effort as the road goes up or down (that is constant effort not speed).
+Your turn on the front should be about 5-10 minutes, but less if you are tired.

 Once your time on the front is up, indicate your desire to rotate as a pair.
 This can be done by pointing up in the air and circling your hand.
 The outside rider moves in front of the inside rider, allowing the outer line to move ahead.
 The front rider of the outside line moves inside to form a new leading pair.